ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-infrastructure-virtual.md

 The vSphere cluster is located in the virtual machines (VMs) that manage the vCenter Server instance and the compute resources for user workloads.

-* When your roll-your-own VMware Solution in VPC solution uses vSAN, it is recommended that the minimum number of ESXi hosts in the initial deployment be four.
+* When your roll-your-own VMware solution in VPC uses vSAN, it is recommended that the minimum number of ESXi hosts in the initial deployment be four.
-* When your roll-your-own VMware Solution in VPC solution uses shared file–level storage, the minimum number of ESXi hosts in the initial deployment is two.
+* When your roll-your-own VMware solution in VPC uses shared file–level storage, the minimum number of ESXi hosts in the initial deployment is two.

 You can design your clusters and their sizes based on your need, and use VMware for best practices.